 Tunisian cuisine is a mouth-watering blend of Mediterranean and Turkish influences.
 Popular ingredients here include seafood, lamb, tomatoes and olive oil.
 You will find food to be rich, spicy and hearty.
 Harissa, a potent blend of spices, is added to many dishes, giving them their distinctive flavour.
 Try brik (fried dough, stuffed with egg and tuna) or merguez (lamb sausage).

 A popular local speciality is poisson complet – a whole fish, usually grilled or fried and served with a spicy sauce.
 Tunisian baklawa (layers of filo pastry with sugar syrup and mixed nuts) is a great way to end any meal.

-Tunis isn't just about spicy North African specialities though, and you'll find plenty of French restaurants and cafés across the city.
-From budget eateries to exclusive restaurants, there are options in Tunis to suit all budgets.
-Sometimes, the simplest establishments are the best; look out for restaurants serving fresh Salade Mechouia, grilled tomatoes and peppers with olive oil, olives, garlic and tuna.
+But Tunis is not just about spicy North African specialities, and you will find plenty of French restaurants and cafés across the city.
+From budget eateries to exclusive venues, there are options in Tunis to suit all budgets and tastes.
+Sometimes, the simplest establishments are the best; look out for restaurants serving fresh salade mechouia (grilled tomatoes and peppers with olive oil, olives, garlic and tuna).